GPurgatorio/Master-Computer-Science-ICT/README.md

 Yesterday I went to master degree thesis discussion of my friend.
 He is a physicist and his experiment requires 2.2Tbps of bandwidth to store produced data, so public cloud is impossible to use.
 How can manage 2.2 Tbps?
 Maybe we can reply to this answer (hopefully, otherwise the exam is failed :/ ).

 ## Connectors & plugs
 Now we try to analyse the problem from the connector point of view.
 The fastest wire technology available is the optic fiber.
-It can be divided into two categories: monomodal (1250 nm) or multimodal (850 nm).
+It can be divided into two categories:
+ - monomodal (1250 nm)
+ - multimodal (850 nm)

  The monomodal fiber is more expensive but has better properties, the multimodal one is acceptable for a datacenter.
 They also have different transceiver.
-There are two kind of connectors LC, ok for datacenters, and SC, usually used in metropolitan areas because it has a better signal propagation (there can be a cable with a LC in one side and a SC on the other side).
+There are two kind of connectors:
+  - LC, ok for datacenters
+  - and SC, usually used in metropolitan areas because it has a better signal propagation

+  There can be a cable with a LC in one side and a SC on the other side.

  Of course, a wire is a wire, and we need something to connect it to somewhere.
 One of them is the Small form-factor pluggable transceiver (SFP), a compact, hot-pluggable optical module transceiver.
 The upgrade of this connector is the SFP+ that supports data rates up to 16 Gbps.
 It supports 10 Gigabit ethernet and can be combined with some other SFP+ with QSFP to reach 4x10Gbps.
 If combined with QSFP28 we can reach 100 Gbps on the ethernet that is the upper limit nowadays for the data rate.